Tom-Nagy/family-friendly/README.md

 #### Colors

-The color scheme of the website is as follow:
+The colours chosen for the website are simple and joyful.
+They are based on the psychology behind colours ([colour affects](http://www.colour-affects.co.uk/psychological-properties-of-colours), [London Image Institute](https://londonimageinstitute.com/how-to-empower-yourself-with-color-psychology/)).
+I used Adobe Color to create the colour scheme.

 * Yellow #E9F900 for Friendliness and Warmth.
 * Blue #0845FF for Confidence, Sincerity and Integrity.
-* Red for cancelling and deleting functionality.
+* Red #FF091E for cancelling and deleting functionality.
 * Orange #FF8401 for Creativity and Innovation.
 * Green #24C212 for Life, Growth and Nature.
 * The background will be off White #FAFAFA for simplicity and cleanliness.